Cognitive Debriefing: Transforming Translation in Life Sciences

 Real-World Applications and the Importance of In-Person Debriefing

-For example, let’s say someone with epilepsy is being asked if they have ever used other treatments for their seizures instead of the prescribed drugs they were given.
-In some adaptations of a questionnaire, I have seen the option of amulets, medicinal herbs, or potions from medicine men being listed because they’re relevant to that particular culture.
+For example, let’s say someone with epilepsy is asked if they have ever used other treatments for their seizures instead of the prescribed drugs they were given.
+In some adaptations of questionnaires, I have seen the option of amulets, medicinal herbs, or potions from medicine men being listed because they’re relevant to that particular culture.
 In other countries, however, these sorts of treatments aren’t.
-This is why it is imperative to distribute and debrief the questionnaires in person with people with relevant conditions in-country to ensure everything is understood.
+This is why it’s imperative to distribute and debrief the questionnaires in person with people with relevant conditions in-country to ensure everything is understood.

 Each debriefing project is different.
 Most require only 5-10 participants for a study, but there have been projects with over 100+ needed.
 Conditions in studies are different as well.
 Sometimes, only healthy participants are required.
 Often, there are studies on asthma, obesity, diabetes, and cancers.
 And yes, there are quite a number of COVID ones now as well.